jbrew/pt-voicebox/README.md

 # pt-voicebox
-Human-operated predictive text engine.
-Designed to imitate the predictive text function on smartphones.
-Allows you to choose your own source.
+predictive text writing engine for multiple custom sources. designed to imitate the predictive text function on smartphones

 # processing the source